cqpancoast/diverge/README.md

 Again, no way of testing this experimentally, but it sure makes the most sense to me.
 Debating interpretations of quantum mechanics is exhuasting, so if you're looking for arguments one way or the other, you're free to look online.

+## Install

-## Okay, I'm convinced.
+### Okay, I'm convinced.
 How do I download this so I can decide whether to ask this one guy/gal out?

 First of all, just ask!
 If you don't, you'll always be wondering what happened, and the worst that can happen is you get some practice with rejection.